pbca26/komodo-tokens-wallet/README.md

 ## About

-This project is designed to run Komodo CryptoContidions (tokens and assets modules) in a browser.
+This project is designed to run Komodo CryptoConditions (tokens and assets modules) in a browser.

 ## 🚴 Usage